Call to speak to a Licensed Insurance Agent

 Part C and Part D Coverage for Nucala

 Medicare Advantage plans (Medicare Part C) also provide coverage for Nucala.
 They have to cover everything Original Medicare covers but can offer additional benefits as well.
-Exactly what each plan covers and how much out-of-pocket costs are depend on the plan.
+Exactly what each plan covers and how much out-of-pocket costs depend on the plan.

 Medicare Part C plans that include prescription drug plans will also provide coverage for medications your healthcare provider will prescribe to you.